LGBTQ rights in Florida: Reactions

 A University of Florida poll showed voters are divided – 49% strongly or somewhat disapproved of the legislation and 40 percent strongly or somewhat approved.
 In contrast, a Public Opinion Strategies poll found that 61 percent support the legislation while 26 percent oppose it; 70 percent of parents support the legislation while 24 percent oppose it; and 51 percent of Democrats support the legislation while 29 percent oppose it.
 Supporters of the bill state that discussions about sexuality and gender identity should be handled by a child's parents and not by their schools; DeSantis' Press Secretary Christina Pushaw has called HB 1557 an "Anti-Grooming Bill".
-Opponents of the bill state that it could further stigmatize LGBT students and that schools should be a place where LGBT topics are discussed.
+Opponents of the bill state that it could further stigmatize LGBTQ students and that schools should be a place where LGBTQ topics are discussed.
 Some conservatives, such as political commentator Matt Walsh, argue that the bill does not go far enough.
 There are concerns among some legal scholars that the proposed legislation within Florida could violate the First Amendment to the United States Constitution, and could be potentially unconstitutional.
 Walkouts by students were held in schools across Florida in response to the bill.
 The bill has the potential to negatively affect the $97 billion tourism industries within Florida.

 Employees at The Walt Disney Company also planned walkouts over the bill, which culminated in a large protest.
 After DeSantis signed the bill, Disney released a statement that its goal is for the law to be repealed or struck down.
 Disney also paused their contributions to Florida political campaigns as they assessed their "approach to advocacy, including political giving in Florida."
 Prompted by DeSantis, the Florida Legislature passed a bill in April that could limit Disney's ability to self-govern and impose tax penalties; the move was considered by many to be retaliation to Disney's actions following HB 1557's passage.

 On March 31, a lawsuit was filed in federal court on behalf of Equality Florida and Family Equality, which sought to block the bill on the grounds that it was unconstitutional.
 The lawsuit alleged that the bill violates the constitutionally protected rights of free speech, equal protection and due process of students and families, and argued that the bill was an effort to "control young minds" which prevented students from living "their true identities in school".
 In October 2022, a federal judge dismissed and rejected the challenge to the legislation effective since July 1.

 The Human Rights Campaign and the Center for Countering Digital Hate recorded a 406% increase in the use of tweets associating the LGBTQ community with being "groomers", "pedophiles", and "predators" following the passage of the law.